AI Agent Design Enterprise AI UX 0-to-1 Interaction Design

 Risk creation and reporting

 Observations can be flagged as potential risks.
-The agent generates a structured report — executive summary, criteria results, evidence references, observations flagged as risks — exportable as PDF.
+The agent generates a structured report exportable as PDF with an executive summary, criteria results, evidence references, and observations flagged as risks.

 Risk creation and reporting — flagging observations as risks and generating the assessment report